industrial-edge/iih-essentials-getting-started/docs/Installation.md

 ## Configure PLC Connection

-To retrieves data from a PLC with OPC UA Server and provide it for Edge Applications we will use the OPC UA Connector.
+We will use the OPC UA Connector to retrieve data from a PLC with OPC UA Server and provide the data to Edge Applications.
 The OPC UA Connector establishes a connection to the PLC via the OPC UA protocol and publishes data to Databus, where IIH Essentials gathers the required data.
 In order to setup IIH Essentials, first these apps must be configured properly:

 - Databus